Empress Ki (TV series): Part 6

-OST Part 7
+Part 7

 Reception

 The series attained high ratings during its run, ranking first in its timeslot with a peak viewership rating of 33.9 percent.
 According to a report by Taiwan's drama channel ETTV, the series was ranked as the best foreign program for 2014 with 5.35% viewership rating, becoming the second Korean drama after Jewel in the Palace (2003) to do so.
 It also received positive reviews for its strong acting skills, gripping background and elaborate scenes.

 Despite its popularity, the series was criticized for its inclusion of fictional elements regarding the characters and storyline.
 Much concern was raised over the series' depiction of the titular Empress Ki, who was portrayed as a brave warrior in the series.
 Historians were worried that the audience would overlook the fact that the real-life Empress Ki was responsible for attacking her native land.